bdaehlie/web_image_formats/README.md

 * perl
 ** Any version 5.x from the past few years is probably fine.
 ** This is used for the in-tree 'jpgcrush' program.
+* jpegtran
+** Failure to install this will result in jpgcrush failure.
+** Part of 'libjpeg-progs' on Ubuntu

 HEVC-MSP Support
 * svn://hevc.kw.bbc.co.uk/svn/jctvc-hm